AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 ### Project Fields

-For the **Project chart**, the following fields are available in formatting functions:
+For the [Project Gantt](../Project_Chart) chart, the following fields are available in formatting functions:

 * `id`
 * `name`